This fact sheet is for information only. We strongly recommend that you get legal advice about your situation.

 - The debt negotiator may charge you considerable fees without actually fixing your financial problems.
 For example, they may have your debts reduced by $30,000, and claims fees as a percentage of this amount, but you may still not be able to afford to pay the $40,000 in debts you have left.
 The contract will usually say that they can charge you if they reduce your debts, there will be no obligation to ensure that this is sufficient to fix your problem.

 SHOULD I SIGN UP TO A DEBT NEGOTIATION FIRM?

-Financial Rights strongly recommends that you DO NOT sign up with a Debt Negotiation Firm.
-But if you are considering signing up it is important to understand and clarify how the Debt Negotiation Firm is proposing to assist you and what the fees are.
+Financial Rights strongly recommends that you DO NOT sign up with a debt negotiation firm.
+But if you are considering signing up it is important to understand and clarify how the company is proposing to assist you and what the fees are.

 You need to consider the following:

 - Can you afford the lump sum (to offer your creditors)?